ufal/flexipipe/README.md

   `Sentence.entities`, `space_after`).
 * Keep README sections in sync when adding backends, CLI switches, or config keys.
-* Pending tasks (as of the current commit history):
-  * Implement end-to-end transformers backend.
+* The transformers backend is fully implemented with model discovery and metadata support.
-  * Broaden training hooks for SpaCy/Stanza/Flair.
+* Training hooks are available for flexitag and some neural backends.
-  * Expand automated tests for REST integrations and TEITOK formatting.

 Please open issues or start discussions if you bump into missing features, incomplete documentation, or ideas for new backend integrations.